TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-test-migration.md

 You can check the available quota by going to Subscription > Usage + quotas.

-• Get your quota increased by clicking on New Support Request > Select “Service and subscription limits (quota)” in “Issue type” > Select your subscription > Select an appropriate “Quota type”.
+1. Get your quota increased by clicking on New Support Request > Select "Service and subscription limits (quota)" in "Issue type" > Select your subscription > Select an appropriate "Quote type".

 Alternatively, you can do the following:

-• Stop any running virtual machines in your Azure subscription that aren't being used to reclaim the quota used by it.
+1. Stop any running virtual machines in your Azure subscription that aren't being used to reclaim the quota used by it.

-• If you have sufficient quota to create a smaller sized virtual machine and don't need as many cores, you can update the target virtual machine size for the migration (and test migration):  Click 'Replicating servers' on the Server Migration tool > Click on the replicating machine > Click 'Compute and Network' > Update the ‘Target VM size’, save and then retry test migration.
+2. If you have sufficient quota to create a smaller sized virtual machine and don't need as many cores, you can update the target virtual machine size for the migration (and test migration):  Click 'Replicating servers' on the Server Migration tool > Click on the replicating machine > Click 'Compute and Network' > Update the ‘Target VM size’, save and then retry test migration.

 ### **I get an error that says that the resource was disallowed by policy.**